denizturhanlar/Python-Exercises/README.md

 # Pyhton
-## Miuul DSML Bootcamp Python Alıştırmalar Ödevi
+## Miuul DSML Bootcamp Python Homework
-- Veri yapıları,döngüler,if else yapıları gibi temel kavramlar üzerinde çalıştım
+- I have worked on basic concepts such as data structures,loops, if else structures